sourcegraph/handbook/content/departments/cloud/trial_mi.md

 ## Extend Trial Managed Instance

-When trial expires and should be extended (by default 30 days), instance requestor will create `Managed Instance Trial Extend` Github issue.
+When trial expires and should be extended (by default 30 days), instance requestor will create [Managed Instance Trial Extend](index.md#managed-instance-requests) Github issue.

 ## Convert trial to paying customer

-When customer has decided to sign the deal, instance requestor will inform [Cloud Team](././index.md#team) via comment in Managed Instance Creation issue.
+When customer has decided to sign the deal, instance requestor will create [Managed Instance Convert Trial to Paid](index.md#managed-instance-requests) Github issue.
 [Cloud Team](././index.md#team) will modify GCP label `instance-type=production`.

 ## Teardown Trial Managed Instance